Last Updated on by

 On the ground floor, you will basically admire the findings from Ancient Falasarna and Polyrenia which flourished during the Hellenistic period as well findings from the prior Minoan era.

-On the first floor, you will admire the mosaics that are in maintained in very good condition from the Hellenistic period of the area, along with other findings, such as coins, amphoreus, jewellery, and tomb findings.
+On the first floor, you will admire the mosaics that are in maintained very good condition from the Hellenistic period of the area, along with other findings, such as coins, amphoras, jewellery, and tomb findings.

-As we leave the museum and its child-friendly entrance we walk to Αrchaeolab, a unique place for archeology for kids.
+After the museum, we visit Αrchaeolab, the only hands-on activity for archaeology for kids in Crete.
 A child’s paradise where for the next two hours the kids will enjoy making their own excavations.

 We will meet Koula Bourboudaki, an archaeologist with a busy schedule who will welcome us and explain the project she is running.

-This unique idea for archeology with kids offers the children the opportunity to experience the scientific excavation process, documentation and management of the archaeological finds and understand how archaeologists reconstruct the past, based on the findings.
+Archaeolab offers kids the opportunity to experience an excavation process, the process of documentation and management of the archaeological finds and to understand how archaeologists reconstruct the past, based on the findings.

 Children are invited to bring an ancient Minoan premise to light, following the instructions are given in order to follow the protocols of the archaeologists and do professional work.

-The remains of the material culture contained in the excavation, provide clear evidence and information on the characteristics of the ancient society lifestyle.
-Children are invited to reveal, among others: architectural elements (walls/floor residues), storage jars and their contents, constructions and utensils for the preparation and the production of the food (kitchen), wine press, loom residues, treasure crypts etc
+Kids are invited to reveal: architectural elements (walls/floor residues), storage jars and their contents, constructions and utensils for the preparation and the production of the food (kitchen), wine press, loom residues and treasure crypts.

-In the process of excavation, children practice various aspects of contemporary archaeological practice (backfill removal techniques, water and dry sieve, findings sorting/classification etc.) and as the sets of findings are revealed, the excavation process resembles the gradual solving of a mystery.
+In the process of excavation kids practice various aspects of contemporary archaeological practice (backfill removal techniques, water and dry sieve, findings sorting/classification etc.) and as the sets of findings are revealed, the excavation process resembles the gradual solving of a mystery.

 After the excavation, a second lab is taking place, where children are introduced to the art of pottery or other ecological practices.
 We were amazed to see the construction of a Neolithic house which was made by small children.

-Starting 2018, several classes for also will also be taking place, considering the Minoan cuisine, the art of mosaic, and paleography.
-Similar labs will be opening in other parts of Greece such as Patras and Thessaloniki.
+Besides excavation, there are also workshops about the Minoan cuisine, the art of mosaic, and palaeography.
+Similar labs will open soon in Athens, Patras and Thessaloniki.

 Don’t miss the opportunity for something so unique.
-This place for archeology for kids is great.
-You will never have felt better seeing your children so dusty and proud!
+This place for archaeology for kids in Crete is great.
+You will never have felt better seeing your children so dusty and proud! – Anastasia